Production of Protons and Light Nuclei in Au+Au Collisions at $\sqrt{s_{\mathrm{NN}}}$ = 3 GeV with the STAR Detector: Results and Discussions

 \subsection{Particle Ratio}

 Figure \ref{fig:particleratio} shows the rapidity and centrality dependence of the light nuclei to proton yield ratios ($d/p$, $t/p$, $^{3}\mathrm{He}/p$, and $^{4}\mathrm{He}/p$) in Au+Au collisions at $\sqrt{s_{\mathrm{NN}}}$ = \SI{3}{GeV}.
-Based on the conclusions from the previous analysis of spectator contributions, it is found that these particle ratios monotonically decrease from target to mid-rapidity and show stronger rapidity dependence in peripheral collisions than in central collisions.
+Based on the conclusions from the previous analysis of spectator contributions, it is observed that these particle ratios monotonically decrease from target to mid-rapidity and exhibit a stronger rapidity dependence in peripheral collisions than in central collisions.
 The particle ratios calculated from the SMASH model are shown for comparison and denoted by the gray bands.
-In addition, using the parameters $T = 85$ MeV, $\mu_{B} = 728$ MeV~\cite{Vovchenko:2015idt}, we estimated the mid-rapidity particle yield ratios in 0-10\% central collisions from the thermal model without excited nuclei contributions~\cite{Vovchenko:2015idt,Vovchenko:2020dmv}.
+In addition, using the parameters $T = 85$ MeV and $\mu_{B} = 728$ MeV~\cite{Vovchenko:2015idt}, we estimated the mid-rapidity particle yield ratios in 0-10\% central collisions from the thermal model without excited nuclei contributions~\cite{Vovchenko:2015idt,Vovchenko:2020dmv}.
 Figure~\ref{fig:parratioEne} shows the energy dependence of the mid-rapidity ($-0.1 < y < 0$) $d/p$ and $t/p$ yield ratios in central Au+Au collisions.
 Both the $d/p$ and $t/p$ ratios at \SI{3}{GeV} follow the world trend of energy dependence observed by the STAR Beam Energy Scan I~\cite{STAR:2019sjh,PhysRevLett.130.202301}, FOPI~\cite{FOPI:2010xrt,Shuryak:2020yrs}, and AGS~\cite{E802:1999hit,E864:2000auv} experiments.
-The thermal model successfully predicts energy-dependent trends in $d/p$ and $t/p$, but overestimates the values of $d/p$ and $t/p$ at \SI{3}{GeV}.
+The thermal model successfully predicts energy-dependent trends in $d/p$ and $t/p$.
+At 3 GeV, the $d/p$ and $t/p$ ratios show increases of 3.4$\sigma$ and 1.2$\sigma$, respectively.